 Figure 4.
 Municipalities and townships project a spending increase, while counties project a decrease.
 Each bar shows, by government type, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.

 IV.
 Spending Trajectories by Region

-How will projected changes in spending on public welfare and social services vary by region?
-Addressing this question, Figure 5 shows how the net likelihood score varies across different regions of the United States.
+How will spending on sanitation, sewage, and water changes vary by region?
+Answering this question, Figure 5 shows how the net likelihood score varies across different regions of the United States.